Jeansen/cdmn/README.md

     URxvt.cdmn.refresh: 1
     URxvt.cdmn.sensitivity: 1

-This results in a flashing LED-like gauge for CPU activity that has 5 colors (a brighter color for every 20%), which flashes (updates) every second but only if there is at least 1% of activity.
-Setting the sensitivity to 50 would result in the the
-LED-like gauge to flash first at 50% load with the color of 124.
+This results in a flashing LED-like gauge for CPU activity that has 5 red tones (a brighter tone for every 20% increase), which flashes (updates) every second but only if there is at least 1% of activity.
+Setting the sensitivity to 50 would result in the LED-like gauge to flash first at 50% load with the color of 124.
 It is also possible to use fractions of seconds, e.g. 0.1, 1.1 and so on.

 ## Visual styles - invert